 What if I want to use the collaborative divorce process but my spouse does not?

 The collaborative divorce process requires the agreement of both parties.
 You cannot force your spouse to proceed collaboratively if he or she does not want to.
 But maybe your spouse does not understand the process.
 If you want to suggest a collaborative divorce to your spouse, we can provide you with information sources to share.

-What if my spouse wants to divorce using the collaborative process but his/her lawyer is not trained in collaborative law?
+What if my spouse wants to divorce using the collaborative process but his/her lawyer is not trained in collaborative divorce?

-By Texas statute, any client in a family law matter has the right to pursue collaborative law as a process option.
-If your spouse’s attorney is not trained in collaborative law, we can help direct them to statewide resources for information and/or training.
+By Texas statute, any client in a family law matter has the right to pursue collaborative divorce as a process option.
+If your spouse’s attorney is not trained in collaborative divorce, we can help direct them to statewide resources for information and/or training.

 How is property divided in divorce?

 Texas recognizes “community property” laws.
 Community property is property that you and your spouse have acquired during the course of your marriage.
 Regardless of who purchased it or who earned the income, community property law states that it is presumptively owned equally by both of you unless and until proven otherwise.
 Texas law presumes that community property will be divided equally unless one can show legally that he or she is entitled to a disproportionate share.